 - Risk Management

 - The Corporate Planning Division Headquarters and the Finance Division Headquarters coordinate with each business, functional and regional headquarters to support the CEO and oversee and manage general risks related to management of the NSK Group.
 It is also responsible for maintaining and enhancing the internal control systems necessary for the operation of the NSK Group's global business.
 The Internal Audit Department conducts regular stock takes of risks and performs risk monitoring to ascertain their management status.
 It also studies the appropriateness of internal systems and performs business audits to facilitate corrective measures and improvement initiatives.
 The Risk Management Committee is responsible for preparing and strengthening risk management systems in order to prevent or minimize the damage from major risks to the NSK Group, such as natural disasters, pandemics, or major accidents.
 It is also responsible for leading a swift and appropriate response in the event of a disaster.

 - Approval and Reporting

-- Each NSK Group Company duly applies for approval to Corporate Strategy Division Headquarters for matters related to corporate management, systems, governance structure and interest of shareholders, or to the controlling business or functional division headquarters in the case of important decisions related to business operation.
+- Each NSK Group Company duly applies for approval to CFO for matters related to corporate management, systems, governance structure and interest of shareholders, or to the controlling business or functional division headquarters in the case of important decisions related to business operation.
 NSK Group Companies also report on the progress of their operations to the Company on a regular basis.

 The structure of the corporate governance of NSK is as follows: